Information for Contributors

 Quotations and Extracts: Quotations and extracts from other works are handled in one of two ways, depending on length.

 Short quotations: For a quotation of fewer than 100 words, keep the quotation in the regular text.
 Enclose it in quotation marks, and cite the source in the text (for further explanation, see “in-text citations” in the Citations, Notes, and References section).
-If the quotation is a fragment, remember to incorporate it grammatically into the surrounding text.

 Wood, A. 1999.
 Kant’s Ethical Thought.
 Cambridge: Cambridge University Press.